fraterrisus/walkthroughs/aethus/items.md

 {% endaethusitem %}
 {% aethusitem 'Tangrite Ore' %}

 *Where:* Mined from nodes around Delta and in the Lost World.
+Produced by the drill down in the valley behind Epsilon.

 Like most ores, the purpose of this stuff is to be [smelted](#standard-smelter) into [bars](#tangrite-bar).